Pork and Burns

 "Pork and Burns" is the eleventh episode of the twenty-eighth season of the American animated television series The Simpsons, and the 607th episode of the series overall.
+The episode was directed by Matthew Nastuk and written by Rob LaZebnik.
 It aired in the United States on Fox on January 8, 2017.

+In this episode, Mr. Burns bonds with Plopper and refuses to return it to Homer while Lisa starts getting rid of all her possessions.
+Michael York guest starred as Dr. Budgie.
+Writer Joyce Carol Oates appeared as herself.
+The episode received mixed reviews.

 Plot

 The Simpsons go to the Springfield Car Wash, and Marge buys a book called The Japanese Warrior Monks Guide to Tidying Up.
 Homer buys some sushi and ends up in the hospital.
 The family reunites at home and she makes the family follow the book's teaching, giving up everything that doesn't give them joy any more.
 Lisa gives up some of her Malibu Stacy dolls, Bart tells Marge all his stuff gives him joy, while Homer gives up his Mr. Plow jacket.
-Marge however tells him he has to give up Plopper, and find him a new place to live, so he puts an announcement on Greg's list.
-The first one to offer it is Snake, but Homer refuses, getting in a panel van to navigate back home.
+Marge however tells him he has to give up his pig Plopper, and find him a new place to live, so he puts an announcement on Gregslist.
+The first one to inquire Snake, but Homer refuses, getting in a panel van to navigate back home.

-Bart, Lisa and Homer with Plopper go to Luigi's and see Joyce Carol Oates at a table, but when trying to enter with the pig, Luigi forbids them, unless Plopper becomes a therapy animal.
-Homer prepares to make Plopper one, but Lisa gets worried of him getting in trouble and gets an anxiety attack, and Homer gets the idea to get a prescription for anxiety at Dr. Bud's Medicinal Marijuana Clinic, but he turns out to be a charlatan, so he turns to Dr. Nick, who gives him some pills.
-Lisa gets rid of every object in her room, and finds out the sax doesn't give her joy anymore.
-Meanwhile, Homer brings Plopper at the Power Plant, placing him on his seat, and says to Marge that he'll bring him everywhere he goes so she won't see him for long anymore.
+Bart, Lisa and Homer take Plopper to Luigi's and see Joyce Carol Oates at a table, but when trying to enter with the pig, Luigi forbids them, unless Plopper becomes a therapy animal.
+Homer prepares to make Plopper one, but Lisa gets worried of him getting in trouble and gets an anxiety attack.
+Homer gets the idea to get a prescription for anxiety at Dr. Bud's Medicinal Marijuana Clinic, but he turns out to be a charlatan, so he turns to Dr. Nick, who gives him some pills.
+Meanwhile, Homer says to Marge that he'll bring him everywhere he goes so she won't see him for long anymore, including bringing him to work.
+Meanwhile, Lisa gets rid of every object in her room and finds out her saxophone doesn't give her joy anymore.